brennercruvinel/bc/README.md

 ## Hi, I'm Brenner

-# I transform `complex problems` into `elegant solutions` that people actually love to use.
+# I transform `complex problems` into `elegant prodcuts` that people actually love to use.

 ## What I'm About